octopode/tidychrom/README.md

 1. Functional programming style avoids custom objects.

-2. Functions are packaged 1 or 2 to a file:
+2. Functions are packaged 1 to a file.

-	1. The first function may operate on any combination of arguments, possibly including `.x` and `.y` for use in a `group_map()` call.

-	2. The second function should take a `peaks` tibble as an argument, though it may require particular columns to be present in that tibble, as documented.
-	Absence of a required column will throw an `object not found` error.
+3. Visualization:

+All implemented in ggplot.
+Custom plotting functions return a list of `gg` objects, which can be:

+	+ stored in a tibble and called up later,

+	+ arranged alongside other stored plots,

+	+ overlaid with other `gg` elements, like titles and other plots